PyMoDAQ/PyMoDAQ/docs/src/modules/DAQ_Move.rst

 in the positive or negative direction.

 The current value is still displayed but this is the result of an internal encoding mechanism remembering the number and value of previously done increments.
-This is purely software and may be incorrect in term of absolute values after a few increments.
+This is purely software based and may be incorrect in term of absolute values after a few increments.
 The |reset| button allows to reset this encoding to zero!

+.. _daq_move_settings:

 Settings